He who is a partner with a thief hates his own life; he hears the oath but tells nothing.

 Prison and Death

-By hating his own life, it’s as if he had a hidden death wish; semi-suicidal.
-Those who want to get rich quick, at any cost, have hidden despair.
-They are without hope and grasp at financial straws rather than praying, planning, and working for healthy, uncontaminated profits.
+In hating his own life, the thief seems to have a hidden death wish.
+Those who want to get rich quick, at any cost, suffer a hidden despair.
+They lack real hope and grasp at financial straws, rather than praying, planning, and working for healthy, untainted profits.
 They won’t work to get clean money.
-Thieves usually like partners—not because they like people, but because they view people as a tool to increase their own wealth.
+And thieves usually like partners, not because they like people, but because they see us as tools to increase their own gain.
 A thief loves things and uses people.
-It should be the other way around—use things and love people.
+It should be the reverse—use things and love people.

 Our Maker, Saviour, and Friend

-In contrast, He described Himself, as an “anti-thief,”—a giver rather than a taker.
-Furthermore He said that everyone else who preceded Him—all other teachers and prophets—as takers (John 10:7-9).
-That’s amazing!
-It looks like the height of arrogance, exclusivity to the extreme.
-Jesus claimed to the one and only giver—the (not just “a”) source of life and good things.
+He described Himself as the “anti-thief”—a giver rather than taker.
+He said that the teachers who preceded Him were “thieves and robbers” (John 10:7-9), but his sheep did not listen to them.
+It seems the height of arrogance, exclusive to the extreme: Jesus claiming to be the one and only giver—the (not just a) source of life and all good.

 Jesus spoke as if He was God Almighty (John 10:33).
 No wonder some hated Him and plotted His death.